Classic rally: The road book

 In most events, participants are given a road book essential for the race.
 This map style book is a straightforward ball and arrow system to show the route.
 The name of tulip diagram, usually used to describe the road book diagrams come from the Tulip Rally (Tulpen rally) of the 1950s.
 It gives a diagrammatic representation of the road junction.
 Participants would be instructed to religiously follow the mileages on the left of the page to ensure that they were at the correct junction, for which an odometer could be used.

-Famous rallies
+Events

 Famous rallies that now have a revival edition are for example: